jas-sin82/milestone-project-2/README.md

     *  I decided to test internal css To fix this error, I used internal css body,html { margin= 0, padding = 0, width:100% ,height: 100%, overflow-x:hidden}.
        After when I inculde this line of code error was resolved.

+    * I found the same bug in contact page as well, contact page was horizental scrolling.
+To fix this bug I used the intrenal css body,html { margin= 0, padding = 0, width:100% ,height: 100%, overflow-x:hidden}.

 * Mobile responsive error

    * I found error some of devices was not responsive(such as Iphone 5,4  all the devices below then 320 px).